 “There are three countries that we are betting on – India, Mexico, and Brazil.
 We have seen phenomenal growth in India, in July this year over last, we have seen 115 per cent growth.”

-To be sure, Uber is still in a firm second place behind its Indian rival, but scaling back in one of its myriad areas of operation would allow it to concentrate its resources against select competitors.
+To be sure, Uber is still in a firm second place behind its Indian rival Ola, but scaling back in Southeast Asia or any of its myriad areas of operation would allow the company to concentrate its resources against a narrower pool of competitors.

 SoftBank and Didi Chuxing have both become ubiquitous names on the cap tables of ride-hailing companies.
 Using the CB Insights Business Social Graph, we can visualize SoftBank and Didi’s various plays in the international ride-hailing market (each green line represents one deal):